pascalSAINVITU/SAAFE/README.md

 ## Additionnal features
 * For safety reasons to validate the storage, the signature of a message composed of the word 'safe' must be provided to ensure that the key pair created is supported and avoid the funds to be stucked forever in the AA.
 * If the drawer was set to private at its creation, only the creator can withdraw the funds.
 This option allows a drawer to be managed exclusively from an another AA.
+* For replay protection, the withdraw signature cannot be used 2 times in a row.
 * SAAFE is using DANAA (Dynamic Asset Names AA) to get registered assets short names.

 ## Example of workflow: